anyscale/madewithml.github.io/docs/courses/mlops/baselines.md

 }
 </pre>

+!!! question "Can we explain the high precision and low recall?"
+    We achieved very high precision at the expensive of low recall.
+Why?

+    ??? quote "Show answer"
-Though we achieved decent precision, the recall is quite low.
-This is because rule-based approaches can yield labels with high certainty when there is an absolute condition match but it fails to generalize or learn implicit patterns.
+        Rule-based approaches can yield labels with high certainty when there is an absolute condition match (high precision) but it fails to generalize or learn implicit patterns to capture the rest of the cases (low recall).

 ### Inference